Frequently asked questions

 When can successful applicants see the school?

-Parents of successful applicants will be invited to Welcome Meetings in June or July.
-There is also an induction half-day in the summer term which gives the children an opportunity to see the school in operation and to meet their form tutor and other children who will be in their form group.
+Parents of successful applicants will be invited to welcome meetings in June or July.
+There is also an induction day in the summer term which gives the children an opportunity to see the school in operation and to meet their form tutor and other children who will be in their form group.

 What about foreign language tuition?

-There are 20 music places available.
-Those seeking a music place have to sit the entrance tests and governors must be convinced that the student can access the Latymer curriculum at the same pace as all other students.
-Applicants applying for a music place must be ranked within the Top 700 in the Maths and Verbal Reasoning tests.
+There are places for those of an exceptional musical standard, as determined by the school.
+Those seeking these places still have to sit the entrance tests in any case and governors must be convinced that the student can access the Latymer curriculum at the same pace as all other students.
+Applicants applying under exceptional musical talent must be in the Top 700 in the tests.
 A small number of those applying under the music criteria may be auditioned at the school’s discretion.

 What about a child with an Education Health & Care Plan?